Beveled Subway TIle: a New Twist on a Classic Style

 Like classic subway tiles, beveled tiles are available in a variety of color options.
 You may find yourself selecting a beveled-edge design to simply project a slight differentiation from the classic white style.
 Or you may prefer to use a beveled tile to create an entirely new pattern or color arrangement with only a slight hint of the original subway tile design.
 The options are nearly limitless.

-GO WITH COLORED BEVELED TILE FOR A MODERN LOOK
+COLORED BEVELED TILE CREATES A MODERN LOOK

 PLAY WITH BEVELED SUBWAY TILE PATTERNS